Report Private Scholarships

 Pay the Remaining Balance

 If you are like most families, you will use a combination of resources to pay the remaining balance on your college bill.
 These resources can include:

 - Past Income: You may want to divide your savings and college investment plan assets equally over all four years of college, or use more savings now or later depending on other sources of existing and projected funds.

 - Current Income: To help you pay with income you are currently earning and anticipated gifts, many colleges offer interest-free monthly payment plans that allow you to split your bill into smaller, more manageable payments over several months.
 Contact the college financial aid or bursar office for further details.

 - Future Income: You may want to apply for a private education loan, such as a MEFA loan.
 If you do, be sure to consider how your income and expenses may change in the future — and whether this will affect your ability to repay the loan.
-Read our tips on borrowing wisely.
+Read our tips on how to pay for college and borrow wisely.

 The more you can pay with savings or with an interest-free monthly payment plan, the less you will need to borrow — and repay with interest and fees.
-Use MEFA’s Loan Payment Calculator to create your college bill payment strategy.
+Use MEFA's Student Loan Payment Calculator to get a better understanding of the cost of borrowing and create your college bill payment strategy.